Bigger-and-Stronger/offset-mesh-survey/README.md

 Here is a list of related work on offset mesh generation that I have collected and complied.
 I will update this list on a regular basis.

-I add ":star:" emojis after each project item **based on my own assessment** of their importance.
+I add emoji :star: after each project item **based on my own assessment** of their importance.
-The more ":star:" a project item has, the more important it is **from my perspective**.
+The more :star: a project item has, the more important it is **from my perspective**.

-The emoji ":heavy_check_mark:" after the <font color=#4493F8>[code]</font> indicates that this code has been verified by me to be valid.
+The emoji :white_check_mark: after the `[code]` indicates that this code has been verified by me to be valid.

 :clap: If you have any suggestions for improvements, please raise an issue or contact me.